Updated June 6, 2023

-- Let us assume we have a list of prices for a group of products in Sheet 1, which has been renamed to “Price List”, as shown below.
+- Let us assume we have a list of prices for a group of products in Sheet 1, which has been renamed “Price List”, as shown below.

 - Now, we also have the number of products sold or the Sales Volume defined in another tab – Sheet 2, which has been renamed to Sales Volume.

 - Now we need to put an asterisk (*) in the formula.
 Asterisk is the symbol for multiplication.
-We need to multiply Sales with the number of products sold to calculate the total sales for a product.
+We need to multiply Sales by the number of products sold to calculate the total sales for a product.

-- Now we need to simply drag the formula to the rest of the rows in the table, and we will get the results for all the other products.
+- Now we need to drag the formula to the rest of the rows in the table, and we will get the results for all the other products.

 - So basically, in the above example, we successfully gave references from two different sheets (Price List and Sales Volume) and pulled the data to calculate the total sales in a third sheet (Total Sales).
 This concept is called 3D Cell Reference.

 - Now suppose we have a student’s data.
 We have his half-yearly and quarterly test scores for five subjects.
 Our objective is to calculate the total marks in a third sheet.
 So, we have the quarterly test scores for a student in five subjects, as shown below.